MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-feedback-provider.md

 to the **ICommandPredictor** interface.
 For more information about creating a command line predictor, see [How to create a command line predictor][04].

-The following code implements the methods necessary to add predictor behavior to your feedback provider.
+The following code implements the methods necessary from the **ICommandPredictor** interface to add predictor behavior to your feedback provider.

 - `CanAcceptFeedback()` - This method returns a Boolean value that indicates whether the predictor accepts a specific type of feedback.